explainers-by-googlers/cross-origin-storage/README.md

 }
 ```

-#### Processing flow

-1. If a resource matching the `integrity()` hash is found in COS and the requesting origin is allowed, it is served from COS.
-2. Otherwise, the resource is fetched from the network URL.
-If the fetched content matches the `integrity()` hash and the origin restrictions permit it, the browser stores it in COS for future use.
-If the hash does not match, the browser refuses to use the resource (per existing `integrity()` behavior) and does not store it in COS.

 > [!NOTE]
 > `cross-origin-storage()` is unrelated to the CSS [`cross-origin()`](https://drafts.csswg.org/css-values-5/#typedef-request-url-modifier-cross-origin-modifier) modifier despite the similar name.
 The `cross-origin()` modifier controls the CORS request mode, which is an orthogonal concern.

+#### Processing flow common to all declarative integrations

+The HTML, JavaScript, and CSS forms above share the same underlying model as the imperative API: a resource is identified by its integrity hash, and a COS lookup is attempted before falling back to the network.

+1. The user agent checks COS for a file matching the `integrity` hash.
+If found and the requesting origin is allowed per the declared `origins`-style value, the resource is served from COS, and no network request is made.
+2. Otherwise, the resource is fetched from the declared URL as usual.
+If the fetched content matches the `integrity` hash and the declared origins permit it, the user agent stores it in COS for future use by this or other origins.
+If the hash does not match, the resource is rejected per existing `integrity` behavior and is not stored in COS.

+Because all three forms piggyback on `integrity`, they inherit its existing failure semantics: a hash mismatch is always treated as a fetch failure, independent of whether COS is involved.

+> [!NOTE]
+> The hash format differs between the declarative and imperative forms, intentionally so.
+The `integrity` attribute and `integrity()` CSS modifier follow the [Subresource Integrity](https://w3c.github.io/webappsec-subresource-integrity/) convention and express hashes as base64url-encoded strings (e.g., `sha256-abc123…`).
+The imperative `requestFileHandle()` API uses lowercase hexadecimal strings (e.g., `8f434346…`), which matches the format used by AI model hubs such as [Hugging Face](https://huggingface.co/) when publishing model checksums.
+The user agent normalizes both representations internally; they identify the same underlying bytes.

 ## Detailed design discussion